evertn/docs/docs/guides/content-mods/creating-a-small-production-chain.md

 ## Stores (`.house` asset ):

 Stores are the end of the production chain and demand products that are paid depending on supply and demand.
-With town or city growth, stores from time to time will increase in level and  the quantity of products they demand.
+With town or city growth, stores will increase in level from time to time  and the quantity of products they demand increases.
-If demand is low and too much cargo is delivered, prices will drop and if demand is very high but we do not cover it, prices will rise but there is a risk that the business will go bankrupt and close.
+If demand is low and too much cargo is delivered, prices will drop.
+On the other hand, if demand is very high but we do not cover it, prices will rise but there is a risk that the business will go bankrupt and close.

 ![](/images/production-mod-tutorial/image7.png)